nddipiazza/tika-fork/README.md

 # tika-fork
-Utility for handling tika in forked JVMs to avoid memory issues in the current JVM.
+Utility for handling tika in forked JVMs to avoid memory issues in the current JVM when parsing files with Apache Tika.

 First run the server: